nushell/nushell.github.io/book/line_editor.md

 The help menu is there to ease your transition into Nushell.
 Say you are putting together an amazing pipeline and then you forgot the internal command that would reverse a string for you.
-Instead of deleting your pipe, you can activate the help menu with `ctr+q`.
+Instead of deleting your pipe, you can activate the help menu with `F1`.
 Once active just type keywords for the command you are looking for and the menu will show you commands that match your input.
 The matching is done on the name of the commands or the commands description.